huggingface/hub-docs/docs/hub/enterprise-hub-gating-group-collections.md

 ## Access gated repos in a Gating Group Collection as a user

-A Gated Group Collection shows a specific icon before its name:
+A Gated Group Collection shows a specific icon next to its name:

 <div class="flex justify-center" style="max-width: 750px">
     <img